 Chao, R. and Kavadias, S. (2008), “A Theoretical Framework for Managing the NPD Portfolio: When and How to Use Strategic Buckets,” Management Science, Vol. 54, No. 5, p.
 907-921.

-Hutchison-Krupat, J. and Chao, R. (2011), “Tolerance for Failure and Incentives for Collaborative Innovation”, Darden School of Business working paper, invited to revise and resubmit for Production and Operations Management.
+Bendoly, E. and Chao, R. (2013), “Stage Time Reduction in NPD Cycles: Context Specific Impacts on Market Gains and Strategic Caveats”, Goizueta School of Business Working Paper, invited to revise and resubmit for Production and Operations Management.

-Chao, R. and E. Loutskina (2011), “How Complexity Impacts R&D Portfolio Decisions and Technological Search Distance”, Darden School of Business working paper.
+Chao, R., Lipson, M. and E. Loutskina (2012), “How Organizational Complexity Impacts R&D Portfolio Decisions and Technological Search Distance”, Darden School of Business working paper.

 Chao, R. (2012) “To Scale Up a Start-Up Business, Focus on Internal Operations”, The Washington Post, March 12, 2012.